sandstorm-io/sandstorm/docs/developing/path.md

 and [per-page-load code
 sample](https://github.com/paulproteus/semantic-mediawiki-sandstorm/blob/445151c033a85da5e586d1a401abea8179b599b2/resources/src/startup.js#L64).

-If you wish to incorporate the grain's title into the page's title, you can obtain this information by making a postMessage request.
+If you wish to make use of the grain's title inside your app, you can obtain this information by making a postMessage request:

 ```js
 var getGrainTitleRpcId = 0;